Brisket was made for slow cooking! This easy brisket paleo, whole30, and low-carb brisket can be made in your slow cooker or your Instant Pot.

 - 1 medium-size white onion, sliced

-- 2 tsp extra-virgin olive oil (for IP)
+- 1 tablespoon extra-virgin olive oil (for pressure cooker)

 - 2 cups low-sodium beef broth or bone broth

-- Slurry thickener: 3 tbsp arrowroot starch, 6 tbsp (optional)
+- Slurry thickener: 2 tablespoons arrowroot starch, 1/4 cup water (optional)

 Optional step – pan sear the brisket in 2 tsp extra-virgin olive oil or ghee until browned on each side.